Falakwaraich123/BLOCK1_LAB_AI_HPC_TOOL/README.md

 A significant part of the model implementation in this section is based on a notebook found online: [BERT-based pretrained model using SQuAD 2.0 dataset](https://github.com/alexaapo/BERT-based-pretrained-model-using-SQuAD-2.0-dataset).
 I have adapted the notebook to suit the objectives of this project.

-### Data, model and optimizer
+### Data, model, and optimizer

-I selected the SQuAD2.0 which is composed by more than 100 000 questions.
+I selected the SQuAD2.0, which is composed of more than 100,000 questions.

 86 000 for the training set :